Do I measure by O.A.L or Ogive? the answer is....it's complicated. Let's break this down and explain the parameters.

 However, there are three different types of Ogive shapes: Secant, tangent, and hybrid.

 Now, I want you to take a handful of your projectiles and start measuring them from the base of the projectile to the tip.
 You will find that they vary in length.
-If you don't find that, just sit tight for a second.

 But I digress, back to the topic.